chuv13/vinnymarquez/_posts/2012-04-12-using-disqus.md

 layout: post
 permalink: /blog/2012/04/12/using-disqus/
 category: blog
-#categories:
-#  - Personal
-tags:
+tags: asp code dotnet mvc3
-  - asp
-  - code
-  - dotnet
-  - mvc 3
-  - software development
-  - technology
 ---
 Good day!
 It&#8217;s a hot sunday here in the Philippines!

 So onto business.
 I built this site from scratch and one of the most annoying features that I had to do was the comments section.
 Logically its supposed to be easy but since everything is social nowadays I had a difficult time to get it up to speed (not to mention the fact that readers find it hard to comment using my implementation&#8230; that or my blog posts are just too boring.
 Lolz).
-So I finally caved in and used� [Disqus][1]� (thanks to realizing it through Pipeburn, one my daily reads about custom bikes and ofcourse the early prodding of� [Chardingkles][2]).
+So I finally caved in and used [Disqus][1] (thanks to realizing it through Pipeburn, one my daily reads about custom bikes and ofcourse the early prodding of [Chardingkles][2]).

 So without further adieu, here&#8217;s a walkthrough of the modifications I made to this site.